How to Turn YouTube Videos into Presentation Slides with AI

 3. You’ll be taken to the presentation creation page.
 Here, you can assign your presentation to a course, unit, and lesson.
 This step is optional, but we recommend doing it to keep your resources organized and make the most of Monsha’s ability to plan your entire course or subject into units and lessons.
 But feel free to skip it now—you can always attach or detach your resources from a course later.

-4. Next, choose what you want your presentation to be based on.
+4. Next, choose what you want your presentation content to be based on.
 You can add a topic, paste a URL, use an article or YouTube video, upload a file or image, or even base it on a resource you’ve created before in Monsha.
 You can also combine multiple options if needed.

 For this tutorial, we’ll select A YouTube video.